Presbyopia: Eye drops

+Pilocarpine, administered by eye drops that constrict the pupil, has been approved by the US FDA for presbyopia.
+Research on other drugs is in progress.
+Eye drops intended to restore lens elasticity are also being investigated.

 Surgery

 Refractive surgery has been done to create multifocal corneas.
 PresbyLASIK, a type of multifocal corneal ablation LASIK procedure may be used to correct presbyopia.
 Results are, however, more variable and some people have a decrease in visual acuity.
 Concerns with refractive surgeries for presbyopia include people's eyes changing with time.
 Other side effects of multifocal corneal ablation include postoperative glare, halos, ghost images, and monocular diplopia.

 Image processing in the brain

 A number of studies have claimed improvements in near visual acuity by the use of training protocols based on perceptual learning and requiring the detection of briefly presented low-contrast Gabor stimuli; study participants with presbyopia were enabled to read smaller font sizes and to increase their reading speed.